T-Hawkins/Angular-Calculator/README.md

   * It is assumed that there would already be an authentication mechanism for this to plug into
   * The provided school/user IDs will not be verified in terms of presence or whether the student is allowed in the school.
 All data will be stored as needed
+  * No data is encrypted, though would expect to be encrypted in transit (TLS) and at rest (DB)
 * Browser specification
   * It is assumed that only modern browsers are supported (the use of `E2021.string` is an example of where some of the functionality will likely break in older browsers)